gvwilson/sensibleadventures/nardica/nardica.md

-about how the mayor was just another rock-hogging idiot who would sell them all out to the Euros or the Zillions as soon as she could get a decent price, but it would be worth it.
+about how the mayor was just another rock-hogging idiot who would sell them all out to the Euros or the Zillions as soon as she could get a decent price, then repeat the rant to Aunt Naggie word for word.

 "Your eggs'll be ready in a mo," Aunt Naggie said hurriedly just as Uncle Jack was about to unleash another bellow.
 "Do you want a bit of curry on them?
 I think I have a some---
 No, wait, not there..."
-She rattled through the little glass jars that sat, each one in its proper place, on the shelf beside the galley's double-burner stove.
+She rattled through the little glass jars that sat on the shelf beside the galley's little two-loop stove, each one in its proper place.

-"Affing right I want curry," he grumbled, picking up one of the flat bowls they all used as plates and handing it to his wife.
+"Affing right I want curry," he grumbled, collapsing onto a fold-up chair that squeaked under his weight.

 Iffy's stomach grumbled as the smell of eggs, turmeric, and cumin teased her nostrils.

-With a tilt of her frying pan and a single practiced flip of her spatula, Aunt Naggie slid two perfectly friend eggs into Uncle Jack's bowl.
+With a tilt of her frying pan and a single practiced flip of her spatula, Aunt Naggie slid two perfectly fried eggs into Uncle Jack's bowl.
-Without even a grunt of thanks, he took the last flatbread from the table and disappeared back into the cabin.
+Without so much as a grunt in her direction, he picked up the basket of naan in the center of table with one hand and his plate with the other and disappeared back into his cabin.
 Iffy heard glass clink and something gurgle out of a bottle, and then the door closed.